Home

 Exploring RAG Architecture and Mechanisms

+Retrieval-Augmented Generation (RAG) systems consist of two primary components: the retrieval system and the generative model.
+The retrieval system typically employs a vector database to store and efficiently search through document embeddings1.
 This allows for quick identification of relevant information based on semantic similarity to the input query.
-The generative model, often a large language model (LLM), is responsible for producing coherent and contextually appropriate responses
+The generative model, often a large language model (LLM), is responsible for producing coherent and contextually appropriate responses2.

 The RAG mechanism operates in several steps: